 If you are served with a lawsuit which involves you as an employee of the University (as opposed to a personal matter), please do the following:

-- Immediately e-mail, fax or bring a copy of the papers to the Office of University Counsel (3550 Beardshear, Fax: 4-1799) together with a short description indicating who served them and how and when you received them.
+- Immediately e-mail, fax or bring a copy of the papers to the Office of General Counsel (3550 Beardshear, Fax: 4-1799) together with a short description indicating who served them and how and when you received them.

-If you are named as a defendant in the lawsuit, please make an appointment to meet with an attorney in the Office of University Counsel.
+If you are named as a defendant in the lawsuit, please make an appointment to meet with an attorney in the Office of General Counsel.
 We will help you understand the process of litigation.